 The Center for Medicine, Health and Society at Vanderbilt offers an interdisciplinary Master of Arts and a graduate certificate for students interested in studying health-related beliefs and practices in their social and cultural contexts.
 Our graduate curriculum draws from the strengths of MHS faculty and affiliated faculty in departments and programs across the University in the College of Arts and Science, Peabody College, the School of Medicine, the School of Nursing, the Law School, the Institute for Global Health, Center for Biomedical Ethics and Society, and elsewhere.
 Among the areas of inquiry explored within the curriculum are: racial and ethnic health disparities; men’s health; social foundations of health behaviors; health policy; global health; medicine, humanities and the arts; bodies, gender and sexuality.
 To supplement their degree, MHS graduate students may choose to earn a Certificate of Global Health offered by the Institute of Global Health.
 Graduate students work with a faculty advisor to select appropriate plan of courses that meets their professional goals.
 Detailed MHS program and course descriptions are available in the Graduate Catalog.

-Requirements are the same for the stand-alone MA and the combined BA/MA (4+1) program.
+Requirements are the same for the two-year MA degree and the 4+1 combined BA/MA program.
 Students in the BA/MA (4+1) program must satisfy all requirements for both the BA degree and the MA degree.
 There is no double-counting of credits.
 In order to complete the program in five years, students should be in a position to complete most of the requirements for their undergraduate degree by the end of the first semester of the senior year.

 It is expected that students who can devote themselves to the MHS program full time will complete their studies in three terms (i.e., two semesters and one summer or three semesters).
 However, the length of the program will be flexible to accommodate the needs of different constituencies.